magnitudedev/magnitude-ts/README.md

 ## Setup

 First, you'll need to initialize the Magnitude client with your API key.
-You can do this in two ways:
+You can get a free API key by signing up at https://app.magnitude.run/signup, then creating one in Settings->API Keys.
+Then configure it in one of two ways:

 1. Initialize in code:
 ```typescript